-Plaque formation.
-Your white blood cells stream in to digest the LDL cholesterol.
+When bad cholesterol, or LDL, crosses the damaged endothelium, the cholesterol enters the wall of the artery.
+That causes your white blood cells to stream in to digest the LDL.
 Over years, the accumulating mess of cholesterol and cells becomes a plaque in the wall of the artery.

 Atherosclerosis usually causes no symptoms until middle or older age.
-Once narrowings become severe, they choke off blood flow and can cause pain.
+But as narrowings become severe, they choke off blood flow and can cause pain.
 Blockages can also suddenly rupture, causing blood to clot inside an artery at the site of the rupture.